kryptokrona/kryptokrona-docs/docs/developer/Resources.md

 * [wallet-api](https://turtlecoin.github.io/wallet-api-docs/) - Recommended RPC API to use for new projects or to migrate to from existing projects.
 Swagger based REST interface.

-* [turtle-service](api/Legacy-Wallet-RPC-API) - Deprecated wallet API, use wallet-api above insted
+* [turtle-service](api/Legacy-Wallet-RPC-API) - Turtle Service Wallet API.
+Will eventually be deprecated, suggested to use wallet-api for new projects.

 ## RPC API Clients